camrossi/aci-k8s-demo/README.md

 * Create a new execution Environment Container: For this workflow I am using the `kubernetes.core` galaxy collection and it requires the `kubernetes` python library.
 This library is not available in the standard execution environment.
 To build one you can use the `ansible-builder` pip package and this [Config](execution-environment/builder/execution-environment.yml).
-    * This step MUST be done on a RHEL machine registered to subscription manager or the openshift-client installation will fail.
+    * This step MUST be done on a RHEL machine registered to subscription manager or the `openshift-client` installation will fail. (this is a dependency of the `kubernetes` python library)
     * Push the image to a Container Registry
     ```shell
     ansible-builder build -v3 --build-arg HTTPS_PROXY="http://proxy:80" -t harbor.cam.ciscolabs.com/library/custom-ee:latest
     podman push harbor.cam.ciscolabs.com/library/custom-ee --tls-verify=false
     ```
-==== ADD MISSING STEPS ====
+* Create the required Credentials:
+    * ACI: For this I create a simple `machine type` credentials that uses username and password.
+        * Name: A name
+        * Organization: Default
+        * Credential type: Machine
+        * Username: Your User Name
+        * Password: Your Password
+    * K8s: For this we can use the `OpenShift or Kubernetes API Bearer Token`
+        * Name: A name
+        * Organization: Default
+        * Credential type: OpenShift or Kubernetes API Bearer Token
+        * OpenShift or Kubernetes API Endpoint: Your API URL Endpoint
+        * API authentication bearer token: The Token we generated before

 ## ArgoCD